 After you have described the problems you are willing to solve with your business idea, here are a few good questions to ask during customer development interviews, and why.

 – Could you talk me through last time that happened?
 This should be the very first question.
 It’s even better if the interview is conducted in context (so in the location where the problem occurs) so that customers can show us how they do it.
 By watching someone doing a task we will see clearly where the problems and inefficiencies are, not what customers think about that.

 – What are the implications if you fail to solve the problem?
 This will help understanding the size of the pain of a problem, very helpful to prioritise customer segments.

-– What wrong with what you tried already?
-Useful to explore weaknesses in competitors proposition
+– What’s wrong with what you’ve tried already?
+Useful to explore weaknesses in competitors proposition.

-– Is there anything else I should have asked? this is a must have, and should always come at the end of the problem list.
+– Is there anything else I should have asked?
+This is a must have, and should always come at the end of the problem list.
 People want to help us, we should just give them an excuse.
-The objective is to explore what we still don’t know we don’t know.
+The objective is to explore what we still don’t know.

 Final must have question: Who else should I talk to?
 Recruiting customers for interviews might be a pain, and might take time especially if we are targeting a market which is quite new for our background.
-Every interview should finish with this questions, as it will create a snowball effect and we will find extremely easier to recruit target customers to speak with.
-If they don’t do intro, take anything they have said with an extra grain of salt (see here a few tips on how to recruit customers to interview).
+Every interview should finish with this question, as it will create a snowball effect and we will find it much easier to recruit target customers to speak with.
+If they don’t do intro, take anything they have said with an extra grain of salt (read more about how to recruit customers to interview).

 One last point about customer suggestions.

-Certain customers just won’t resit from telling us how their dream service would work and suggest new features.
+Certain customers just won’t resist from telling us how their dream service would work and suggest new features.

 So let’s get this straight: it’s our job is to define how to solve customers’ problems.